jmoseka/Enumerable/README.md

-# Enumerable
+# Create an Enumerable

-> Using Ruby to solve basic coding challenges and decode morse code.
+> This project uses ruby to implement an enumerable mixin.

 ## Setup